-In addition to strategic and operative company management, permanently employed managers primarily ensure control and support processes in line management, while flexible management resources are mainly used for projects, programs and additional tasks.
-These can include tasks for business development, post merger integration or restructuring as well as change management, process optimization or cost reduction.
-Such a strategically planned and flexibly used mixture of fixed and free management resources offers companies in all industries considerable potential for increased flexibility and efficiency reserves.
+While permanent managers generally uphold control and support processes in line management, flexible management resources are primarily employed for projects, programs and additional assignments.
+These may be tasks in business development, post-merger integration or restructuring as well as change management, process optimization or cost reduction.

 High level of cost transparency